Indonesian Coffee and Culture

 The origins of Indonesian coffee start in Java in the late 1600s, where Arabica beans were brought over by Dutch settlers.
 With the country’s high altitude, ocean mist and volcanic soil, the crops flourished and by the early 1700’s, Java started commercially exporting Arabica beans.
 As the years went by, coffee bean growth spread across Indonesia and in the mid 1800’s, large Arabica plantations took form across Sulawesi, Bali, Timor and Sumatra.

-Business was booming for the coffee industry in Indonesia until the late 1800’s, when disaster struck.
+Business was booming for the Indonesian coffee beans industry until the late 1800’s, when disaster struck.
 A disease known as ‘coffee rust’ swooped across the land, destroying the majority of the Arabica coffee plants in the plantations.
 In a bid to rebuild what was lost, the Dutch introduced the hardier Robusta plant which is said to be resistant to the disease.
 To this day, most of the beans produced in Indonesia are Robusta (91% in fact), with Arabica steadily making a comeback in recent years.

 Indonesian coffee production regions

 There are three main regions responsible for producing most of Indonesia’s coffee and each boasts a wonderfully unique flavour profile.